mfcarroll/gcp-service-template/README.md

 * `GCP_WORKLOAD_IDENTITY_PROVIDER`: The full path of the Workload Identity Provider from your GCP project.
 * `GH_PAT`: A GitHub Personal Access Token with `repo` scope, used to check out the private `gcp-server-config` repository.

-### Step 4: Develop and Deploy
+### Step 5: Develop and Deploy

+You are now ready to work on your application.

 1. Replace the contents of `index.html` and the `Dockerfile` with your actual application code.
 2. Commit and push your changes to the `main` branch.

-The GitHub Actions pipeline will automatically trigger and handle the entire deployment process.
+The GitHub Actions pipeline will automatically trigger, build your new image, provision the hostname, deploy your application.